 Composing the Climate

 Composing the Climate is an ongoing project seeking to commission and present chamber music that engages with the climate crisis.
-By foregrounding the voices of today's composers,
+You can hear me talk a bit about this with host Peter Medlin here: https://www.northernpublicradio.org/wnij-news/2024-10-18/composing-the-climate-teaching-music-teachers-lounge-podcast

-Currently, composers Scott Rubin, Alissa Voth and Ben Zucker are writing new piano trios exploring themes of climate change through lenses of society, history and emotional processing.
+In Summer/Fall of 2024 composers Scott Rubin, Alissa Voth and Ben Zucker wrote new piano trios exploring themes of climate change through lenses of society, history and emotional processing.
 These new works were premiered on January 12, 2025, in collaboration with Missing Piece at Elastic Arts.
-We will present a companion show on April 27, 2025 at Epiphany Center for the Arts.
+A companion show took place on April 27, 2025 at Epiphany Center for the Arts.
 This show also includes new films by Zack Sievers.

-Please reach out if you are interested in collaborating on this project: I'm also looking for interested composers, chamber musicians, and hosting venues.
+Please reach out if you are interested in collaborating on this project: always curious to hear from composers, chamber musicians, and venues.

 This project has its roots in my doctoral project (link to the thesis paper below).